Architecture (ARCH)

 ARCH 6850 Environmental Readings

-In this seminar, we will explore this green thread and analyze its influence on how we shape our environments through design and planning.
+In this seminar, we will explore the green thread in America thought and letters and analyze its influence on how we shape our environments through design and planning.
 The course has three parts.
 Throughout, the influence of literature on design and planning theory will be explored.
-The first part will focus on three most important theorists in environmental planning and landscape architecture: Frederick Law Olmstead Sr., Charles Eliot and Ian McHarg.
+The first part will focus on three most important theorists in environmental planning and landscape architecture: Frederick Law Olmsted Sr., Charles Eliot, and Ian McHarg.
 The second part of the course will critically explore current theories in environmental planning and landscape architecture.
 The topics include: frameworks for cultural landscape studies, the future of the vernacular, ecological design and planning, sustainable and regenerative design, the languages of landscapes, and evolving views of landscape aesthetics and ethics.
 In the third part of the course, students will build on the readings to develop their own theory for ecological planning or, alternatively, landscape architecture.
-While literacy and critical inquiry are addressed throughout the course, critical thinking is especially important for this final section.
+While literacy and inquiry are addressed throughout the course, critical thinking is especially important for this final section.

 Fall